shadesframework/synthetic/README.md

 File <dataset1>.synth

 {
+    "example" : "true", // 'true' marks examples provided with the library...keep this as "false" (default) for your work.. you may not want to run examples for your data generation work
     "metaset" : {
         "<columnName>" : { // specify columnName
             "datatype" : // "number" or "string" or "date",